Extremus-io/djwebsockets/README.md

-#djwebsockets
+# djwebsockets
-The library adds websocket support to django.
-It gives event driven websocket control for convenience of http programmers.
+The library adds websocket support to django (now any wsgi app).
+It gives event driven websocket control for simple and straight forward programming.

 The idea is to create a separate websocket server when an instance of django wsgi application instance is produced. and kill it as soon as the instance dies.

-#####Note:
+#### Change-log:
+> v0.8
+> > Added mixin support
+> > Added ability to run django request middleware on websocket requests through a mixin (see demo chatroom example)
+> > Now works on any WSGI application or desktop application.
+> > Added a demo chatroom example.

+##### Note:
 > requires python 3.4 to work

-###Installation:
+### Installation:
 - run `pip install djwebsockets`.
 - add ```djwebsockets``` to ```settings.INSTALLED_APPS```
 - add ```WEBSOCKET_HOST``` and ```WEBSOCKET_PORT``` to settings.py